curl/curl/tests/README.md

 ### unit tests

   Unit tests are placed in `tests/unit`.
-There's a tests/unit/README describing the specific set of checks and macros that may be used when writing tests that verify behaviors of specific individual functions.
+There is a tests/unit/README describing the specific set of checks and macros that may be used when writing tests that verify behaviors of specific individual functions.